 Knowledge Graphs are everywhere!
 Google has one, Amazon also and of course Microsoft has one too.
 In mid-2018, Gartner has identified Knowledge Graphs as new key technologies in their Hype Cycle for Artificial Intelligence.
-So, what is a Knowledge Graph?
+But of course we know that they already have been around for some time.
+So, what is a Knowledge Graph and why did they become such a hype lately?

 An abundance of geospatial datasets is available.
 However, most are not yet accessible via the semantic web.
 The geospatial knowledge graph could be a linked network of the available geo-information from these datasets.
 In the Netherlands, many of these datasets conform to the NEN 3610 standard, containing the base model for geo-information.
 This standard uses UML for the visual presentation of the data model and XML, derived by an MDA driven process, for the exchange of data.